 Best Secure Linux Distros for Enhanced Privacy & Security

 Luckily for us Linux users, the general consensus among experts is that Linux is a highly secure OS - arguably the most secure OS.
-While all Linux “distros” - or distributed versions of Linux software - are secure by design, certain distros go above and beyond when it comes to protecting users’ privacy and security.
-We’ve put together a list of our favorite specialized secure Linux distros and spoken with some of their lead developers to find out first-hand what makes these distros so great.
-This article aims to help you evaluate your options and select the distro that best meets your individual needs.
+While all Linux “distros” - or distributed versions of Linux software - are secure by design, certain distros go above and beyond when protecting users’ privacy and security.
+We’ve compiled a list of our favorite specialized secure Linux distros and spoken with some of their lead developers to find out what makes these distros so great.
+This article will help you evaluate your options and select the distro that best meets your needs.

 The State of Linux Security: A Brief Overview

-When it comes to security, Linux users are undoubtedly faring far better than their Windows- or Mac- using counterparts.
-Linux offers inherent security advantages over proprietary OSes due to its diversity, its flexibility, the transparency of its open-source code and its strict user privilege model.
-Linux source code undergoes constant, thorough review by a vibrant global community and, as a result of this scrutiny, Linux security vulnerabilities are identified and remedied very rapidly.
-In contrast, proprietary source code is hidden from outsiders, and users depend upon vendors to find, fix and disclose vulnerabilities.
+Regarding security, Linux users are undoubtedly faring far better than their Windows- or Mac-using counterparts.
+Linux offers inherent security advantages over proprietary OSes due to its diversity, flexibility, transparency of its open-source code, and strict user privilege model.
+Linux source code undergoes constant, thorough review by a vibrant global community, and as a result of this scrutiny, Linux security vulnerabilities are identified and remedied very rapidly.
+In contrast, proprietary source code is hidden from outsiders, and users depend upon vendors to find, fix, and disclose vulnerabilities.

-Although attacks targeting Linux systems are on the rise, Linux is still a relatively unpopular target among malware operators and malicious hackers due to its fairly small user base.
-The vast majority of malware still preys on Windows users, with 83% of all malware attacks in 2020 targeting Windows systems.
+Although attacks targeting Linux systems are on the rise, Linux is still a relatively unpopular target among malware operators and malicious hackers due to its small user base.
+Most malware still preys on Windows users, with 83% of all malware attacks in 2020 targeting Windows systems.

 Why Choose A Specialized Secure Linux Distro?

-While moving from a proprietary OS to a regular Linux distro such as Ubuntu, Fedora or Debian can significantly boost your privacy and security online, there is also a wide selection of specialized secure Linux distros available for users with serious privacy needs such as pentesters and ethical hackers whose work requires that they conceal their identity online.
-All of these secure Linux distros have an intense focus on providing users with maximum security, privacy and anonymity online, and many of them incorporate Tor technologies and offer an impressive selection of hacking, pentesting and digital forensics tools.
-As you can imagine, these characteristics and resources are invaluable when assessing the security infrastructure of an organization or conducting a security audit.
+While moving from a proprietary OS to a regular Linux distro such as Ubuntu, Fedora, or Debian can significantly boost your privacy and security online, there is also a wide selection of specialized secure Linux distros available for users with serious privacy needs such as pen-testers and ethical hackers whose work requires that they conceal their identity online.
+All of these secure Linux distros have an intense focus on providing users with maximum security, privacy, and anonymity online, and many of them incorporate Tor technologies and offer an impressive selection of hacking, pen-testing, and digital forensics tools.
+As you can imagine, these characteristics and resources are invaluable when assessing an organization's security infrastructure or conducting a security audit.

-Each distro offers a unique set of features and benefits designed to meet users’ varying requirements and priorities.
+Each distro offers unique features and benefits designed to meet users’ varying requirements and priorities.
 However, these benefits come with some tradeoffs.
-The most popular programs and OSes typically have the weakest privacy protections but also are compatible with the majority of websites and offer the most support.
+The most popular programs and OSes typically have the weakest privacy protections but are compatible with most websites and offer the most support.
 While certain secure Linux distros are relatively mainstream and user-friendly, others have a steep learning curve, especially for less tech-savvy users.